xtxerr/BamClient/README.md

 ## Python API
 ```
-from BamClient import BamSettings, BamClientA
+from BamClient import BamSettings, BamClientApi
 settings = BamSettings.from_env()

 with BamClientApi(settings) as api: